Chat with an Advocate

 All conversations you have with an advocate in chat are confidential.
 The only limits to our confidentiality are if you express substantial risk of suicide, express substantial risk of homicide or share with us information about ongoing abuse of a minor (under 18), elder abuse (60+) or abuse of a person with an intellectual disability (as defined by Massachusetts law).
 You can choose to share as much or as little as you'd like with the advocate.

 Want to speak with a specific advocate?
-Exploretheir bios to learn more about them and check the schedule to see when they are on.
+Explore their bios to learn more about them, including their typical office hours.

 On your phone?
 The Chatbox is most accessible on your computer, but you can reach the Chatbox by text message, instead!